UWPCE-PythonCert/Python300-SystemDevelopmentWithPython-Spring-2014/Syllabus.md

 Write some docs: Sphinx!

-Confirm to PEP8 (unless you have a company style instead)
+Conform to PEP8 (unless you have a company style instead)

 Use PyChecker and/or PyLint and/or PyFlakes